rstudio/shiny/_includes/tutorial/ui-and-server.md

 |-- server.R
 </code></pre>

-Now we'll fill in a basic shell for each of these files.
+Now we'll create minimal versions of each of these files.
 For ui.R we'll define our user interface by calling the function `pageWithSidebar` and passing it's result to the `shinyUI` function:

 #### ui.R
 <pre><code class="r">library(shiny)